mohammadmgh78/Agglomerative_Clustering_Distribution/README.md

 This function performs hierarchical clustering of empirical probability distributions using the regularized Wasserstein distance.
 It reads a JSON-formatted input file containing a list of distributions, computes pairwise regularized Wasserstein distances between them, and applies agglomerative clustering.
 It returns two JSON files: One containing the empirical distributions and their corresponding clusters and another containing barycenters of the clusters.

 Function Parameters:
 dist_file: JSON file containing the list of distributions.
-An example of such file is in the test.txt file in src folder.
+An example of such file is in the JSON_test.txt file in src folder.

 reg (float): Entropic regularization parameter for the regularized Wasserstein distance.